google-apis-rs/generator/README.md

 1. **The 'fields' parameter could not be used to have smaller response types**
    * Some [Response Types](https://docs.rs/google-sheets4/1.0.10+20190625/google_sheets4/struct.Response.html) are huge, even though with the right `field` setting, one would only receive a fraction of the data.
 However, one would always have to allocate big structures to with most of the optional fields set to `None`.
    * 💡Idea 💡: Can [serde(flatten)](https://serde.rs/field-attrs.html#flatten) be used to subdivide the possible field sets in the data structure?
 Probably it's not known which actual fields belong to each `field` argument.
+1. **the main repository is huge and massive**
+   * Not only does that slow down new clones on CI, it makes contributions harder.
+People might just get desinterested over the waiting.
+And if you ever used Github from China, you know what I mean.

 # Technology and Architecture Sketches